 Get in

-[edit]There are a number of ways to get to the Sognefjord and surrounding area.
+There are a number of ways to get to the Sognefjord and surrounding area.
+Two of Norway's main roads, the E16 (Oslo–Bergen) and E39 (Bergen–Trondheim), run along or across the fjord.

-By air - The nearest airports are located in Sogndal (SOG IATA) and Førde(FDE IATA), although the nearest international airport is located in Bergen (BGO IATA).
+By air — The nearest airports are in Sogndal (SOG IATA) and Førde(FDE IATA), although the nearest international airport is in Bergen (BGO IATA).
 The eastern section of Sognefjord is about 260 km from Oslo airport Gardermoen, the same distance as from Bergen airport.

-By coach - Many of the towns situated along the fjord are also accessible by up to several daily coach services.
+By coach — Many of the towns along the fjord are also accessible by up to several daily coach services.
 Long distance coach services connect Sogndal with Lillehammer, Lom, Oslo and Bergen.
 The outer Sognefjord area is connected by long-distance coaches to Ålesund, Trondheim and Bergen.

 Get around

-[edit]There are several local bus lines as well as long-distance coach lines.
-Timetables for public transport and car ferries are administrated by Kringom.
+There are several local bus lines as well as long-distance coach lines.
+Timetables for public transport and car ferries are administrated by Kringom[dead link].
 There are local high-speed passenger boat services and car ferry services.
 Passenger services are known as boats (hurtigbåt), while car services are known as ferries (ferje).
 Keep in mind that some routes may have a limited schedule.

-By passenger boat — The Flåm-Balestrand service is very scenic.
-Other services is the combined ship sailing between villages on the southern side of the fjord between Ortnevik and Vik, one can also cross the fjord from Ortnevik to Måren and Nordeide.
-High-speed catamarans (express passenger boats) can also be used within Sognefjord - to cross the main fjord (north-south) or to travel east-west.
+By passenger boat — The Flåm–Balestrand service is very scenic.
+Other services is the combined ship sailing between villages on the southern side of the fjord between Ortnevik and Vik.
+One can also cross the fjord from Ortnevik to Måren and Nordeide.
+High-speed catamarans (express passenger boats) can also be used within Sognefjord, to cross the main fjord (north–south) or to travel east–west.

 By car ferry — The Sognefjord is crossed at several points by car ferries with frequent departures.
 During day time departures are usually so frequent that travellers should not worry about timetables.
 These ferries are not a separate means of transport, but a continuation of main roads E39, road 13 and road 5.
 Fjord1 is the major operator.
 Car ferries take all kinds of vehicles as well as foot passengers, but docks are usually in a remote place at the most narrow crossing.